Akademgorodok: Akademgorodok in the post-Soviet era

 The collapse of the Soviet Union saw many scientists, including whole cadres of Russia's top minds in the physical and theoretical sciences, reduced to penury.
 Beginning in the mid-1990s, as economic reforms allowed private investment in Russia, Akademgorodok saw the beginnings of venture funding.
 In 1992, a software company called Novosoft was founded here, and its chief client was IBM.
 Around this time CFT started, which specializes in banking and financial software.
 By 1997, private investment reached US$10 million; by 2006, it was $150 million, reaching about $1 billion by 2015.

 Intel and Schlumberger have brought work to Akademgorodok, and other companies are following them into the area.
 Many scientists, including Lavrentyev's son, also named Mikhail and also an accomplished mathematician in his own right, were deeply involved in this renaissance.
 Currently its population stands at over 100,000 and there are over 40 research institutes located within Akademgorodok.
 While still minuscule by the standards of other countries, the private venture effort in Akademgorodok has breathed new life into what was once one of the Soviet Union's premier scientific centers.

 As of 2015, 300 companies had been set up since 2011, employing about 9,000 people and generating 17bn roubles (£175M) annually.

-The area is sometimes called "Silicon Forest".
+The area is sometimes called "Silicon Forest" or "Silicon Taiga".
 A much larger technology center in the former Soviet Union is the Skolkovo Innovation Center, conveniently located on the outskirts of Moscow, a $4bn state project with annual revenues of $1bn.